Ahmedsamy96/Gemini-RAG/README.md

 **Project Overview**

-* **Title:** Chat PDF - Interactive Document Query System
+* **Title:** Arabic Chat PDF - Interactive Document Query System
-* **Description:** Chat PDF is a web application that allows users to ask questions in natural language about the contents of uploaded PDFs.
-The system leverages advancements in generative AI and vector embeddings to deliver precise answers directly extracted from the PDF documents.
+* **Description:** Chat PDF is a web application that allows users to ask Arabic questions in natural language about the contents of uploaded PDFs.
+The system leverages advancements in generative AI and vector embeddings to deliver precise answers directly extracted from PDF documents.

 **Features**